artsy/money_helper/README.md

 MoneyHelper
 ============

-A simple class to assist in formatting unambiguous prices and price ranges in international currencies in a Roman Script environment.
+A simple module to assist in formatting unambiguous prices and price ranges in international currencies in a Roman Script environment.

 Usage
 -----